Differential characterization of quadratic surfaces: Introduction

 Note that all of the above are particular examples of ruled surfaces\footnote{A surface that can be swept out by moving a line in space.
-The straight lines themselves are called rulings.
+The straight lines themselves are called \emph{rulings}.
 The Gaussian curvature on a ruled regular surface is everywhere non-positive.}.
 Regrettably, the exact classification of solutions to \eqref{eq:05} seems to be a tedious, technical task and therefore will not be given here, so as not to overshadow the main idea.\\

 To perform lengthy computations, we will employ a widely used technical computing system \textsf{Wolfram Mathematica} \cite{Mathematica}.
-Nevertheless, they still could have been done with pen and paper (albeit with some difficulty) and hence the proof remains human-surveyable.
+Nevertheless, they still could have been done with pen and paper (albeit with some difficulty), and hence the proof remains human-surveyable.
 A thorough discussion of this aspect can be found in Appendix \ref{app:00}.
-For transparency, all the results obtained with the help of a computer are marked with \enquote*{Spikey} in the margin:
+For transparency, all the results obtained with the help of a computer are tagged with \enquote*{Spikey} (\spikey), followed by a reference to the relevant section of Appendix \ref{app:00}.